-Over time, the Bank’s services continue to develop.
-In February 1969, the Bank officially operated as a foreign exchange bank.
-The bank has undergone several name changes, in 1994, Bank Perdania changed to Daiwa Perdania Bank.
-In 1999, the Bank again changed its name to Bank Daiwa Perdania.
-Then in 2003, it changed its name to Bank Resona Perdania(hereinafter referred to as Bank) until the present.
+Throughout its history, the Bank has undergone several name changes.
+In 1994, Bank Perdania changed its name to Daiwa Perdania Bank.
+Later in 1999, the Bank again changed its name to Bank Daiwa Perdania.
+In 2003, the Bank changed its name to Bank Resona Perdania up to now.

 a.
 To gather funds from the public, either in the form of current accounts, time deposits, certificates of deposit, saving accounts and/or other similar forms, either in Rupiah or foreign currency;

 b.
-To grant loans, either long term, medium term or short term loans or other form of loans, which are customarily granted in banking practice;
+To grant loans, either long term, medium term or short term loans or other form of loans which are customarily granted in banking practice;

 c.
-To issue debt instruments;
+To issue acknowledgment of debt;

 d.
 To purchase, sell or guarantee for its own account or for the account and/or upon the order of its clients: